-I used the Instant Pot pressure cooker for this recipe, but it can be made on the stove top in a regular pot with a longer simmering time.
+The recipe can be can be made on the stove top in a regular pot with a longer simmering time.
 I find with fish stock, it doesn’t need much time to extract the flavour compared to making chicken or pork bone broth.
-The lemongrass gives it a subtle citrusy flavour.

 - 2 large salmon heads cut into quarters